exira-legacy/docker-data-wordpress/README.md

 ## Using this image

-This images exposes the Wordpress files using a volume `/var/www`
+This images exposes the Wordpress files using a volume `/var/www/` with the files itself located in `/var/www/public_html/`